aws-samples/aws-cdk-examples/python/ssh-into-emr-cluster/README.md

 #### 2. SSH to EMR cluster

-In the command below, be sure you enter your master EMR instance's public DNS that is found in the **EMR console** into the command below.
+In the command below, be sure you enter your master/ main EMR instance's DNS that is found in the **EMR console** into the command below.

 For an example on where to find this in the EMR cluster, see the image below: